On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Auxiliary spectral sequences

 \begin{definition} Let $R$ be a differential graded algebra, and let $\D(R)$ denote the derived category of differential graded modules over $R$.
-Let $\D(R)^{f}$ denote the full subcategory of $\D(R)$ generated by derived $E$-modules $C$ such that $H_{*}C$ is finite. \end{definition}
+A derived module $C$ over $R$ is said to be coherent if $H_{*}C$ is finite.
+Let $\D(R)^{f}$ denote the full subcategory of $\D(R)$ generated by coherent derived $E$-modules. \end{definition}

 \begin{definition} \cite[p.9]{avramov2010homology} A full subcategory $\mathcal{C}$ of $\D(R)$ is said to be thick if it satisfies the following properties. \begin{enumerate} \item $\mathcal{C}$ is additive. \item $\mathcal{C}$ is closed under direct summands. \item If is an exact triangle in $\D(R)$ such that two of the three modules are contained in $\mathcal{C}$, then so is the third. \end{enumerate} \end{definition}